-If you are an enthusiast photographer who loves to shoot good photos through point-and-shoot cameras or your smartphone cameras and actually are good at it, than there would be a certain time in your photography growth.
+If you are an enthusiast photographer who loves to shoot good photos through point-and-shoot cameras or your smartphone cameras and actually is good at it, then there would be a certain time in your photography growth.
 In that certain period of time, you would no longer be satisfied with your photos.
-You will start to think to get your hand on a DSLR.
+You will start to think of getting your hand on a DSLR.

-Getting an entry-level DSLR will give a boost to your photography skills and you would feel a big change in the quality of your photos as compared to the cameras you were using earlier.
-Entry-level DSLRs are designed in such a way that the users would feel welcomed in the world of professional photography.
+Getting an entry-level DSLR will boost your photography skills, and you would feel a big change in the quality of your photos compared to the cameras you were using earlier.
+Entry-level DSLRs are designed so that the users would feel welcomed in the world of professional photography.

-In any DSLR, whether professional ones or the entry-level ones, there is a bundle of manual controls, lighting options and interchangeable accessories providing a touch of professionalism and quality to the photos.
-Beginners should not be worried by seeing all these controls and buttons on a DSLR camera as there is a plethora of auto modes which would assist them until they are comfortable enough to play with the manual controls and other accessories.
+In any DSLR, whether professional or entry-level ones, there is a bundle of manual controls, lighting options, and interchangeable accessories, providing a touch of professionalism and quality to the photos.
+Beginners should not be worried by seeing all these controls and buttons on a DSLR camera.
+Many auto modes would assist them until they are comfortable playing with manual controls and other accessories.

-Since 2003, industry giant Canon is creating the EOS Rebel series which have brought many beginners into the world of photography.
-The latest addition to the EOS Rebel series is the EOS Rebel T7i which has replaced the older EOS Rebel T6i.
-At an affordable price, this camera will give you a professional feel with lots of other interesting features.
+Since 2003, industry giant Canon is creating the EOS Rebel series, which has brought many beginners into photography.
+The latest addition to the EOS Rebel series is the Canon Rebel T7i, which has replaced the older Canon Rebel T6i.
+This camera will give you a professional feel with lots of other interesting features at an affordable price.
 Let’s have a look at it.

-Similar to its predecessor the Rebel T6i, the latest Rebel T7i has construction of polycarbonate alongside aluminum alloy.
-The build quality of this camera is satisfactory but the exterior finish which is coated using matt plastic does not give a pleasing touch to the hands.
-Its size however is very compact giving you a sturdy and comfortable grip over the camera.
-Its weight is 532 grams with battery and memory card inserted which means it is 20 grams lighter than the T6i.
+Like its predecessor, the Rebel T6i, the latest Canon Rebel T7i has constructed polycarbonate alongside aluminum alloy.
+This camera’s build quality is satisfactory, but the exterior finish, coated using matt plastic, does not give a pleasing touch to the hands.
+However, its size is very compact, giving you a sturdy and comfortable grip over the camera.
+Its weight is 532 grams with battery and memory card inserted, which means it is 20 grams lighter than the T6i.

-This entry-level DSLR also features a “guide mode” which assists the beginners to operate the camera efficiently and would explain them about different techniques in an easy-to-understand language without using many technical terms.
+This entry-level DSLR also features a “guide mode” that helps beginners operate the camera efficiently and explain to them about different techniques in an easy-to-understand language without using many technical terms.
 This “guide mode” can be turned on or off at any point while using the camera.